Individuals with Disabilities Education Act (IDEA) – Special Education Practice Test

 1 / 20

-The school and the district
+The entire school district

 Next Question